SIakovlev/CarND_Term1_P2/writeup_template.md

 ![alt text][image9]

-* For the second image, the model recognises it correctly as well, even though the image is very corrupted and can be interpreted in many other ways.
-The reason why the network identifies it right is because the training set contains many images of this class, i.e. the model is just biased with respect to this class:
+* For the second image, the model recognises it correctly as well, even though the image is very pixelated and can be interpreted in many other ways.
+The reason why the network identifies it correctly is because the training set contains many images of this class, i.e. the model is just biased with respect to this class:

 ![alt text][image10]

 * For the third image, the model fails.
 Here it had two most probable options: stop sign and no entry sign.
-However during the training it saw images of "No entry" class more often than images with "Stop" sign, therefore it tends to choose "No entry", which is wrong in this case:
+However during the training it saw images of "No entry" class more often than images with a "Stop" sign, therefore it tends to choose "No entry", which is wrong in this case:

 ![alt text][image11]

-* For the forth image, the model...:
+* For the fourth image, the model is very confident and recognises the "No entry" sign correctly despite the fact that it is shifted up:

 ![alt text][image12]

+* For the fifth image, the model fails again.
+It is interesting to figure out why.
+There are two connected black spots at the picture, threfore the network has a quite narrow choice of signs with two objects.
+As a result, it finds three most probable options for this sign: bike crossing, two lanes or kids crossing.
+However, according to distribution of the images in the traning set, the network saw a "Bicycle crossing" images way more often then than the other two classes.
+So it is biased again, hence it picks a wrong option.

+![alt text][image13]

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+![alt text][image14]